Table of contents

-Bronchogenic Carcinomas are divided into two categories, based on the size of the tumour it represents, namely small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
-The size in question that defines these two categories is on a microscopic level.
-SCLC is seen in about 20 per cent of the total patients diagnosed of lung cancer.
-However, it is the most aggressive of the bunch with it most commonly seen in smokers and only 1 per cent of non-smokers.
+Bronchogenic carcinoma are divided into two categories based on the tumor size.
+It represents small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
+SCLC is seen in about 20 percent of the total patients diagnosed with lung cancer.
+However, it is the most aggressive type of lung cancer.
+It is most commonly seen in smokers and only 1 percent of non-smokers.
 In most cases of SCLC, the cancer is only discovered after it has spread to other organs and tissues.
-NSCLC on the other hand is relatively more prevalent with about 80 per cent of the total cases being cases of NSCLC.
-Based on the type of cell found in the tumour, it can be divided into the following subcategories:
+NSCLC, on the other hand, is relatively more prevalent, with about 80 percent of the total cases being cases of NSCLC.
+Based on the type of cells found in the tumor, it can be divided into the following subcategories:

 Adenocarcinomas: These are usually common in smokers.
-However they also seen in non-smokers and develop in the outer areas of the lung.
+However, they are also seen in non-smokers and generally develop in the outer areas of the lung.

-Bronchioloalveolar carcinoma: a subtype of adenocarcinoma, this usually develops at multiple sites in your lung and spreads via the alveolar walls.
+Bronchioloalveolar carcinoma: a subtype of adenocarcinoma; this usually develops at multiple lung sites and spreads via the alveolar walls.

-Squamous cell carcinoma: Although once more common than adenocarcinomas, they still comprise 30 per cent of the total NSCLC cases and mostly occur in the central chest area in the bronchi.
+Squamous cell carcinoma: Although it is a more common type of cancer than adenocarcinomas, they still comprise 30 percent of the total NSCLC cases and mostly occur in the central chest area in the bronchi.

 Large cell /undifferentiated carcinomas: Least common NSCLC.

-Besides SCLC and NSCLC there are other cancers which are not as common as both of them, however they comprise 5 per cent-10 per cent of the total cases:
+Besides SCLC and NSCLC, other cancers are not as common as both.
+However, they comprise 5 percent-10 percent of the total cases:

-Bronchial carcinoids: Seen mostly in individuals of forty years and younger, these tumours are small: about three to four cm and can metastasize with a few of them secreting hormone-like substances which may showcase specific symptoms common to that hormone.
+Bronchial carcinoids: Seen mostly in individuals of forty years and younger, these tumors are small, about three to four cm, and can metastasize with a few of them secreting hormone-like substances, which may show specific symptoms common to that hormone.
 If detected early enough, it can be cured via surgery.

 Once diagnosed, the next step is to stage the cancer.
-This gives the doctor a brief idea as to what kind of medication or treatment is right for you.
-Your case may fall under the following stages:
+This gives the doctor a brief idea of what kind of medication or treatment is right for the patient.
+Lung cancer may fall under the following stages:

-Stage I: The tumour is less than two inches in size and the cancer is limited to the lungs without it having spread to the neighbouring lymph nodes.
+Stage I: The tumor is less than two inches in size, and the cancer is limited to the lungs without spreading to the neighboring lymph nodes.

-Stage II: There are two conditions that may qualify a cancer to be stage II namely if the tumour is larger than two inches or has a smaller tumour that has involved nearby structures like the chest wall, the lining around the lungs or the diaphragm.
+Stage II: Two conditions may qualify cancer to be stage II, namely if the tumor is larger than two inches or has a smaller tumor that has involved nearby structures like the chest wall, the lining around the lungs, or the diaphragm.
 It may or may not have spread into the lymph nodes.

-Stage III: The cancer has grown large and has affected neighbouring regions or smaller tumours have developed in lymph nodes further from the lungs.
+Stage III: The cancer has grown large and has affected neighboring regions, or smaller tumors have developed in lymph nodes further from the lungs.